 St. Paul’s Church was built in the 16th century as a Dominican monastery church.
-Not only is it one of Antwerp’s most beautiful churches, it is also home to a unique Mount Calvary that consists of over sixty life-size statues.
+Not only is it one of Antwerp’s most beautiful churches, it is also home to a unique Calvary Garden that consists of over sixty life-size statues.

 History